StyraInc/roast/README.md

 - As easy to read as the original AST JSON format

 While this module provides a way to encode an `ast.Module` to an optimized JSON format, it does not provide a decoder.
-In other words, there's no way to turn optimized AST JSON back into an `ast.Module` (or other AST types).
+In other words, there's currently no way to turn optimized AST JSON back into an `ast.Module` (or other AST types).
 While this would be possible to do, there's no real need for that given our current use-case for this format, which is to help work with the AST efficiently in Rego.
 Roast should not be considered a general purpose format for serializing the Rego AST.

 ## Differences